KILLER'S KISS - PART THREE

 We can see in some images, down this sidewalk, in the vicinity of Childs, the Globe theater at 205 W. 46th St., and the Holiday theater at 1567 Broadway across from the RKO Palace.
 The Orpheum, a famous taxi-dancer place, was at 46th and Broadway.

-And below is a 1953 photo from a govt website showing the Parisian.
+Below is a 1953 photo from a govt website showing the Parisian.
 Kubrick filmed the advertisements of the hostesses above the Parisian.
 He didn't film the sidewalk shots before the Parisian.
 I'm unclear if Kubrick might have filmed the interior dance floor scenes at the Parisian or not.

 In shot 258, the conventioneers are now across the street from Childs (you can see it on the corner by the automat), and Victoria Theater (1547 Broadway at 46 St.) where The Man Between plays, the Astor Theater (1537 Broadway at 45th St.) and Cardinal.
 The shots of Davey are taken somewhere right beside the Victoria so this means the conventioneers are across the street from Davey and the Pleasure Land.

-In shot 270 we have the conventioneers carousing down a sidewalk view that doesn't afford us an establishing shot as to where they might be.
+In shot 270 we have the conventioneers carousing down a sidewalk in a view that doesn't afford us an establishing shot as to where they might be.
 The street is on their screen left, but, in shot 271, when they come upon Davey the street appears to be on their screen right.
 When the clowns run away with Davey's scarf the street is on their screen right, but in shot 276 Davey will be seen pursuing them past the same theater front as in shot 270 and the street will be on their left.

 In shot 283, Davey, having retrieved his scarf, walks down the sidewalk on the opposite side of the street from the Astor.
 This places him in the position of the clowns in shot 258.
 He is across the street from the Pleasure Land and heading away from it.